ArinaTsyptsova/Final_Project_Exceptions/bin/README.md

 ## Usage
 - Start the application by running the App class.
 - Enter user data in the following format separated by spaces:
-> Last name First name Surname Date of birth Phone number Gender'
+> Last name First name Surname Date of birth Phone number Gender
 - The data will be written to a file with a name corresponding to the user's last name.